rvarago/rvarago.github.io/_posts/2020-10-28-rebinding-template-template-parameter.md

 We have a primary template of `rebind` which we left empty, and a partial specialization for the case where we have a type matching `T<A>`.

-In the partial specialization, we destructure the parameters and store them in the member types `value_type` and `to`.
+In the partial specialization, we destructure the parameters and store them in the member aliases `value_type` and `to`.
 Since `to` rebinds the inner type `A` into another type `B`, it needs to accept `B` as a template parameter as well.

 If we run our tests, they should pass.